saurabhdamle11/Naive-Bayes-Classifier/README.md

-# Part 2 : Truth to be told
+# Truth to be told

 - In this problem, we are using naive baye's rule to classify whether the user generated reviwe is deceptive or truthful.
 - The classifier dunction takes two arguments(train data and test data which are both dictionaries)